alfa155518/modern-JavaScript-React-interview-questions-/README.md

 </React.StrictMode>
 ```

-### 38. What are the different ways to pass data from child component to parent component in React?
+### 38. ways to pass data from child to parent in reac

 - Using a callback function.
 - Using useRef.
 - Context API.

-### 39. Practical question: How to send data from child to parent using callback functions?
+### 39. how to send data from child to parent using callback functions

     **Example:**